 What are the hidden costs in carpet replacement projects?

-Does carpet padding increase the total cost?
+Does carpet padding increase the overall project cost?

 Is it cheaper to replace carpet yourself or hire a pro?